SeverinUral/dynamicpassw/README.md

 # Dynamic Password
-Test login into some machine wia qr code.
+Test login into some machine via qr code.